MicrosoftDocs/windows-ai-docs/docs/windows-ml/custom-operators/MLOperatorSchemaDescription.md

 ---
 title: MLOperatorSchemaDescription struct
-description: Description of a custom operator schema used to register that schema. ms.date: 4/1/2019 ms.topic: article
+description: Learn about the MLOperatorSchemaDescription struct.
+This struct gives the description of a custom operator schema used to register that schema. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, custom operators, MLOperatorSchemaDescription